matomatical/AI-games/README.md

 [*COMP30024 Artificial Intellience*](https://handbook.unimelb.edu.au/subjects/comp30024/print),
 an introductory AI class at the University of Melbourne.

-Each year, I develop an original board game for the students to play.
+Each year, I developed an original board game for the students to play.
 Well, it's for their computers to play, but, if I do say so myself, some of the games end up being fun for humans too!